plblum/jivs/planning/Design Jivs-DOM.md

     ): HTMLElement | null;
 }
 ```
 The resolver calls `valueHost.getElementIdentifier(elementIdentifierTemplate)` internally.
 The optional `elementIdentifierTemplate` is the template passed to `getElementIdentifier()`; it is not itself an Element Identifier.
-The resulting Element Identifier supplies the query syntax used by the resolver to find the appropriate consumer.
+The resulting Element Identifier supplies the query syntax used by the resolver to find the appropriate element.
 The resolver returns the actual `HTMLElement`; the caller applies the optional `IJivsDomElement` contract when installing Jivs behavior.

-The default resolver uses `querySelector()` and the requested role to find the appropriate field consumer. `jivs-simpledom` supplies the role-specific selector convention.
+The default resolver uses `querySelector()` and the requested role to find the appropriate field element. `jivs-simpledom` supplies the role-specific selector convention.
 The resolver does not expose a separate `getElementIdentifier()` method because resolving the identifier and using it to find the element are one operation.

 ```ts
 enum ElementRole {